JoshuaEngebretson/TTRPG_Character_Tracker/README.md

 # TTRPG_Character_Tracker
 For tracking character information associated with the Table Top Role Playing Game of Dungeouns and Dragons - 5E

+Added in jQuery, but have not yet utilized.